jakesower/spectragraph/packages/postgres-store/README.md

 - Consider using limit/offset for pagination
 - Use indexes on frequently queried attributes

+## Testing

+Tests require Docker to be running for PostgreSQL test database containers.

 ## Related Packages

 - `@data-prism/core` - Core Data Prism functionality and schema definitions